lanekatris/brain/content/LkaT Ecosystem.md

 # To Dos
 - [ ] Need sql migrations
 - [ ] Need pulumi to create at least SNS topic

+> It's ok to have software that runs on your computer, like a file watcher that will upload to a server and notify you of the link... its ok!! some thingsa are cloud, some things run local, its ok...!